Smallpox in Australia: Unresolved issues in the chickenpox debate

 Some proponents of the smallpox theory, however, invert this argument, claiming that smallpox failed to infect Europeans precisely because they were already immune to it.
-Carmody and Hunter (2014) agree that those colonists who had suffered smallpox were now immune; but they argue that smallpox’s epidemic behaviour in Britain, with its "impressively constant" rates of infection and death, proves the population as a whole was far from immune.
+Carmody and Hunter (2014) agree that those colonists who had suffered smallpox were now immune; but they argue that smallpox's epidemic behaviour in Britain, with its "impressively constant" rates of infection and death, proves the population as a whole was far from immune.
 They calculate that about half of the colonists, including almost all the younger children, were vulnerable.
 Dowling concedes that many of the roughly one thousand colonists would not have been immune to smallpox, including especially the children.
-However, he doubts that there was sufficient contact with Aborigines.
+However, he doubts that there was sufficient contact with Aboriginals.

 To accept the 1789 "smallpox epidemic" as the work of chickenpox would involve a large-scale re-evaluation of the history of such epidemics.
-All supposed epidemics of “smallpox” recorded before 1800—especially if they moved rapidly, and if they affected previously unexposed populations—might be suspected of being the more infectious chickenpox.
+All supposed epidemics of "smallpox" recorded before 1800—especially if they moved rapidly, and if they affected previously unexposed populations—might be suspected of being the more infectious chickenpox.
 The whole history and epidemiology of smallpox in the Americas might need to be re-examined.
 In Australia too there would be new matters to research.
 For instance, Carmody and Hunter remark that it is "reasonable to assume that chickenpox then [i.e. after 1789] spread relatively quickly across the continent from Port Jackson [Sydney] because it has a very high infection rate."

 In Europe and Asia many long-running debates about the identity of past plagues, such as the Black Death, have supposedly been solved in the twenty-first century by DNA evidence.
 To date, no DNA evidence has been offered on the 1789 epidemic.